So You Want To / Be a Booker

 - If the worst happens and a stipulation must be broken, this counts as a swerve, and should be the main plot event of a given card.
 If you're going to include them, give them the respect they deserve.
 Remember, every stipulation you break loses you credibility and thus, in the long run, fans.
 Every lost fan is lost income.
 Therefore, every broken stipulation is lost income.

 - Of special consideration are Retirement Matches.
 Retirement stipulations have been broken so often that fans have now been conditioned to regard it as a Discredited Trope.
 Terry Funk's "retirement" is a joke that was old in 1999, and Ric Flair's return after his "retirement" clearly demonstrated that no matter how perfect the send-off, no matter how appropriate, no matter how emotional, it won't stick.
 Why not?
 Unless you're prepared to support them afterwards, wrestlers have to earn money somehow.
-We'll say it again: no wrestling promoter has yet invested in a sound retirement plan for their workers.
+We'll say it again: no wrestling promoter has yet invested in a sound retirement plan for their workers, and it's the exception rather than the rule for a wrestler to wisely invest his own income.
 Unless you're 100% certain that your wrestler isn't going to be performing anywhere afterward, don't use the retirement angle; it's always a lie.

-- Character relationships exist to further angles.
+- The relationships on your show exist to further angles.
 Angles exist to give the fans emotional investment in matches.
 Matches exist to make the promotion money.
-Therefore, character relationships should never be ignored, and should always be logical.
-Illogical relationships and foolish stories drive fans and therefore business, away.
+Therefore, relationships on your show should never be ignored, and should always be logical.
+Illogical relationships and foolish stories drive fans, and therefore business, away.

 - Heels vs. Faces.

-- Faces should win the majority of the time.
-Fans want to see the wrestlers they like victorious, and the want to see the wrestlers they hate get their comeuppance.
+- Faces should win the majority of the time, particularly in the ultimate payoff point to a major feud.
+Fans want to see the wrestlers they like victorious, and they want to see the wrestlers they hate get their comeuppance.
+WCW gives us a perfect example of how toxic it can be to the fanbase if the heels always win.
 A heel having the upper hand for most of a feud is fine, so long as there's a payoff to the fans in the end.
+In fact, this can make it all the sweeter when the face triumphs in the end, as it shows him triumphing over a real threat rather than making the heel seem like a Harmless Villain.
 If you decide to have the heel win his feud for whatever reason, there are two important things you should do.

 - First, do not have the face dominated by the heel in their final match.
 Your face will look weak when he finally loses, and it makes the heel come off as more of a bully and less of an actual threat.
 Don't have the heel dominated by the face either; if the face is just going to be pinned after the heel hits his finisher out of nowhere, then your face will have his credibility damaged as well.
 Make the wrestlers appear evenly matched, so that the fans will walk away with the impression that it honestly could have gone either way and that if the heel had been a second slower or the face a second quicker, the result would have been different.

 - Second, if your fans truly hate the heel, seeing him victorious and celebrating will make them unhappy.
-Don't let them stay unhappy for long; as soon as the heel gets his hard-fought victory, have another face show up and let everybody know his intentions to take down the heel.
-Preferably a face who is perceived to be tougher than the one the heel has been feuding with all this time.
+Don't let them stay unhappy for long; as soon as the heel gets his hard-fought victory, have another face note show up and let everybody know his intentions to take down the heel.
 This will give your fans something to look forward to.
 Just make sure that their patience is eventually rewarded.

 - Monster pushes (of either heels or faces) are perfectly acceptable.
-The monster character should be fed a steady diet of jobbers to destroy; avoid having the monster fight main-eventers anywhere except PPV main events.
+The monster wrestler should be fed a steady diet of jobbers to destroy; avoid having the monster fight main-eventers anywhere except PPV main events.
 A monster should be fed mid-carders at PPV before main-eventers.
 Failure to do so will result in the angle hot-shotting.
-Mid-carders due to lose to the monster character should be pushed hard for a while before their loss to the monster, which will help the monster establish credibility.
-The monster’s loss must be used to elevate a character - it is a serious thing to take down a monster.
+Mid-carders due to lose to the monster wrestler should be pushed hard for a while before their loss to the monster, which will help the monster establish credibility.
+The monster’s loss must be used to elevate someone- it is a serious thing to take down a monster.

 - When ordering the card, the opening match and main event are always the two most important segments.
 The opener gets your crowd pumped and sets the bar for the quality of matches they can expect to see.
 If your opening match is weak, the expectation is that the rest of the card will be too.
 The main event is what closes out the night and showcases your best performers; you want to finish on a high note.
 In between, you can utilize other highs and lows (squash matches, promos, mid-card matches, grudge matches, comedy), but the overall feel of the show should be consistent.